Sign in to use 3DPrinterOS at MIT

 - Scroll through the list of SSO-enabled institutions and find the Massachusetts Institute of Technology button near the bottom of the list

 - Click the button and go through the Touchstone@MIT authentication process, using your MIT username, password, and DUO two-factor authentication

 - That’s it!
 You should now see MIT’s Project Manus 3D printers in your list of active printers, and are ready to create and send jobs

-To print an STL file during the 3DPrinterOS
+To print an STL file with 3DPrinterOS

 - Click the UPLOAD tab in the top menu upload your .stl file; remember to select the Single file radio button

 - Click SAVE AND GO TO MY FILES when the upload completes; you will see your uploaded file along with a few test files (various ducks)